Everyone is talking about how cannabidiol (CBD) is full of medicinal benefits. Read below to learn about all of them and CBD is different from THC.

 Inevitably, as more patients learn about the medical benefits of cannabis, more high-CBD strains will be developed and enter the mainstream.
 Today, top dispensaries are certain to have a variety of high CBD options.

 Here in Los Angeles, I am always impressed by the selection of high-CBD strains at The Higher Path.
 Currently, they have ACDC and Canna-Tsu in stock, both of which are high in CBD.
 You can check out these and their other high-CBD products here, including tinctures, sprays, oils, and edibles.
+If you’re looking for products, abroad, check out CBD Ireland.

 Recreational users also have something to gain from cannabidiol, as CBD fundamentally changes the way that THC interacts with our brain and body.
 Even for recreational users who have never tried a high CBD strain, I highly recommend it.
 While cannabidiol is non-psychoactive, it has been proven to counteract many of the negative aspects of THC.